Webstrates/Webstrates/README.md

 Disclaimer
 ==========
-Webstrates is a work-in-progress and the mapping between the DOM to a ShareDB document is not perfectly bulletproof.
+Webstrates is a work-in-progress and the mapping between the DOM and the ShareDB document may not be perfect.
-After each set of DOM manipulations, Webstrate checks the integrity of the mapping between DOM and ShareDB document, and may throw an exception if something is off.
-If this happens just reload the page.
+After each set of DOM manipulations, Webstrates checks the integrity of the mapping between the DOM and the ShareDB document, and may throw an exception if something is off.
+If this happens, just reload the page.

 License
 =======